 The main objectives of the program are to provide students with:

-Coursework: (12 hours) Business Attraction and Retention; Economic Development Data Analytics and Theory; Real Estate and Land Use Planning; and a relevant elective.
+Coursework: (12 hours) Business Attraction and Retention; Economic Development Data Analytics and Theory; Real Estate and Land Use Planning; Two relevant elective

-This certificate was specifically designed to provide foundational knowledge of business on a graduate level.
+The Business Foundations certificate was specifically designed to provide foundational knowledge of business on a graduate level.
 It is ideal for people who do not have a business background but are responsible for managing people, projects and budgets in a variety of career fields.
 The knowledge acquired through this program is especially useful for those who wish to seek an MBA in the future.
-Find out more about the graduate certificate in Business Foundations.

-Coursework: (12 hours) Marketing Foundations; Management Foundations; Accounting Foundations; and Finance Foundations
+Coursework: (12 hours) Marketing Foundations; Management Foundations; Accounting Foundations; Finance Foundations

-This program is designed to provide the necessary management capabilities and knowledge needed to meet the safety and security challenges in a sport environment.
+The Sport Security Management program is designed to provide the necessary management capabilities and knowledge needed to meet the safety and security challenges in a sport environment.
 This certificate is ideal for anyone who needs to acquire skills quickly to launch a new career in sport security.
-Find out more about the graduate certificate in Sport Security Management.

-Coursework: (12 hours) Introduction to Sport Security Management; Threat and Risk Assessment of Sport Venues; Sport Event Emergency Response Planning; and a relevant elective
+Coursework: (12 hours) Introduction to Sport Security Management; Threat and Risk Assessment of Sport Venues; Sport Event Emergency Response Planning; One relevant elective